Unveiling Over-Memorization in Finetuning LLMs for Reasoning Tasks: Introduction

 Large language models (LLMs) demonstrate remarkable capabilities attributed to the expansion of both training data and model parameters \citep{fedus2022switch,achiam2023gpt,llama3modelcard,qwen2.5,brown2020language}.
 To adapt these models to domain-specific applications such as mathematical reasoning \citep{yu2024metamath} and code generation \citep{zheng2025opencodeinterpreterintegratingcodegeneration}, finetuning on supervised data has become a standard practice.
 A wide range of finetuning methods have been proposed \citep{hu2022lora,meng2024pissa,wang-etal-2025-milora} and systematically analyzed \citep{biderman2024lora,yang2024low}.
 Despite these advancements, checkpoint selection during multi-epoch finetuning often relies on simple heuristics, such as choosing the final checkpoint \citep{li2024setar,tong2024dartmath} or selecting based on validation perplexity or accuracy \citep{huang2024mindmerger,liu2022enct5frameworkfinetuningt5}.

 In this work, we analyze the learning dynamics of LLM finetuning on reasoning tasks and argue that such heuristic practices may be suboptimal.
 Specifically, we focus on the study of the \textbf{over-memorization} phenomenon, where we define this as a state where the model has excessively memorized training data, leading to high test perplexity while still counter-intuitively maintaining good test accuracy.
 We further investigate \textbf{(1) the conditions inducing} the over-memorization phenomenon and \textbf{(2) its detrimental impacts}.
 Experiments reveal key triggers: higher learning rates accelerate over-memorization onset, while lower learning rates also induce this state given sufficient training epochs, implicating prolonged training duration itself as a fundamental factor regardless of the learning rate.
 The over-memorization phenomenon is broadly applicable in various tasks, models, as well as finetuning methods like fully finetuning and LoRA-based methods.
 Although achieving good performance on in-domain benchmarks, over-memorized LLMs tend to exhibit reduced robustness and generalization.
 Additionally, their abilities to calibrate responses and generate diverse outputs are compromised.

 These findings suggest that placing too much emphasis on benchmark accuracy can be risky.
 It may result in selecting models that rely on memorization rather than demonstrating strong generalization capabilities essential for real-world applications.
 We propose that the characteristic rise in perplexity during over-memorization reflects the model becoming `overconfident' and `stubborn'—over-relying on rigid, memorized pathways instead of flexibly exploring alternatives on new data.
 Recognizing these adverse effects and the phenomenon's dynamics, we identify the problem of the conventional checkpoint selection methods and propose our suggestions based on the observations in our over-memorization experiments.
+Additionally, we explore two lightweight mitigation strategies, checkpoint merging and memory-aware reweighting loss, which effectively alleviate over-memorization.